zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-admins.md

 Your organization can place bulk orders to purchase Mendix certification exam seats.
 When Mendix processes the order, an exam admin is designated for each order.

-As an exam admin, you can add to, or remove exam admins from, an exam order.
+As an exam admin, you can add exam admins to, or remove them from, an exam order.

 ## Prerequisites

+All exam admins must have a Mendix account.

 To manage exam admins, you must also be an exam admin.
+If your name is associated with an order for exam seats, then you will be made an exam admin as part of the order fulfilment process.

 ## Managing Exam Admins